daily-demos/party-line/android/README.md

 <img src="https://user-images.githubusercontent.com/885084/109444441-eb10a200-7a45-11eb-9068-8a9179ab467e.png" width="35%">

-### Linux
+### targetSdkVersion 30

-Running the app on an emulator on a Linux machine works out-of-the-box as long as you set `targetSdkVersion` to `<=29`.
+Running the app on an emulator out-of-the-box as long as you set `targetSdkVersion` to `<=29`.
 Setting `targetSdkVersion` to `30` might cause selinux to prevent the emulator from communicating via sockets.
 Follow [these steps](https://source.android.com/security/selinux/validate) if you want to set `targetSdkVersoin 30` and encounter this issue (tested on Ubuntu 20.04).
 Currently `targetSdkVersion 29` is set by default.

 ## Testing